 A modern approach to personas: the Persona Levels framework

-Recently, I’ve been socializing the concept in a new setting.
-It highlighted some loose ends in the source material and allowed me to refine some concepts in different, more nuanced (& sometimes more complete) ways.
+Lately, I’ve been socializing the concept in a new setting, which has highlighted some loose ends in the source material and helped me refine some of the ideas in more nuanced (and often more complete) ways.

 This is my updated thinking.

 Traditional B2B marketing personas often fall short of their promise.
-Creating them is complicated, and you end up with overly detailed profiles built once, rarely referenced, and often forgotten.
+Creating them takes a lot of time, and you end up with overly detailed profiles that are built once, rarely referenced, and often snickered at by sellers because they’re kind of close to and often forgotten.

-Maybe you’ve seen these: “Suzy, a Marketing Director who drops her kids off at school at 6am, yap, yap.”
-They’re usually full of hyper-specific detail… but it’s goofy and rigid and you kind of your scratch your head and chuckle at it because it’s basic and doesn’t give you a foundation for doing good work.
+You’ve probably seen these: “Suzy, a Marketing Director who drops her kids off at school at 6 am, yap, yap...”
+They’re hyper-specific and rigid, and you kind of scratch your head and chuckle at them because they’re basic and don’t give you any real foundation for doing good work.

-I don’t mean to shame anyone for building these.
+It’s not my goal to shame anyone for building these.
 I’ve made them, too.
-Most traditional marketing academia suggests this approach.
-But, over time, I’ve realized its limitations.
+A lot of traditional marketing academia suggests this approach.
+But over time, I’ve realized its limitations—especially when it comes to adoption.

 “Ok, you just shat on the old way; you better have something good to replace it with,”—I do!
 It’s called the Persona Levels framework.